My brain is no longer whole, but I am better for it.

 So let me close with this: I think that cancer touches everyone’s life in some way.
 You have a brother, sister, child or friend of a friend that has been diagnosed with some form of cancer.
 Even as I write this, my sister tells me that a high school friend just found out her cousin has the same form of rare brain cancer that I had.
 No one person’s journey is the same.
 Take time for the people you cherish, laugh more often and celebrate life every chance you get!

 This blog post was written by Diana Glick.
-For more information on the GHS Cancer Institute, click here.
+For more information on the Prisma Health Cancer Institute, click here.